mlegard/Boston-Housing-Market-Regression/README.md

 ## Dataset
 The dataset used in this analysis is the Boston Housing dataset.
 Collected by for a study titled ‘Hedonic prices and the demand for clean air.’ by David Harrison Jr. and Daniel L. Rubinfeld, the data set contains information about the housing values in the suburbs of Boston.

+## Objectives
+To identify the factors that significantly impact the prices of houses in Boston.
+To develop a predictive model for estimating the prices of houses based on their characteristics.